- Live Rates

-Summary: Home prices in the Seattle metro area have risen quite a bit over the last year or so.
-As a result, federal housing officials increased conforming mortgage loan limits for the Seattle area for 2020.
+Home prices in the Seattle metro area have risen quite a bit over the last year or so.
+As a result, federal housing officials increased conforming mortgage loan limits for the Seattle area for 2021.
 This article will provide more details about what this year’s conforming loan limits are.

-For all cities within King, Pierce, and Snohomish counties, the 2020 high balance conforming loan limit will go up to $741,750 in 2020.
+For all cities within King, Pierce, and Snohomish counties, the high balance conforming loan limit increased to $776,250 for 2021.
 That’s for a single-family home purchase.
 There are higher limits for multi-family properties like duplexes and triplexes.

 |County||1 Unit||2 Unit||3 Unit||4 Unit|